Get a Duns Number

-Now if your company does not show up in the search results than most likely you do not have a DUNs Number so the next step would be to apply for one.
+Now if your company does not show up in the search results than most likely you do not have a DUNs Number so the next step would be to get a DUNS Number.

 It is important to note that once you set up your DUNSFile, your file will be created but it will be considered an incomplete file (marketing file) if you have no trade references reporting.

 You can either upgrade to one of their programs so you can add trade references to your file if they are acceptable references according to DandB or you can apply for starter vendor accounts and wait for your new suppliers to report your payment activity.